mantidproject/mantid/Code/Mantid/docs/source/algorithms/ProcessIndirectFitParameters-v1.rst

    # Add to Mantid Workspace list
    mtd.addOrReplace("TableWs",tws)
+   wsName = "outputWorkspace"

    # "D" is not included in the algorithm params list
+   ProcessIndirectFitParameters(tws, 'A', "B", wsName)

-   wsOut = ProcessIndirectFitParameters(tws, "A", "B,C", "outputWorkspace")
+   wsOut = mtd[wsName]

    # Print the result
    print "%s is a %s and the Y values are:" % (wsOut, wsOut.id())